 Break which is outside either in the garden or the covered area.
 We have a good range of outdoor and indoor play equipment.

 The end of break, the children either return to their classrooms for further activities or remain outside for supervised play activities.

 At the end of the morning assembly when all the classes meet together.
-Each day a different teacher leads the assembly and the children may hear a story, or talk about a theme as well as singing, music and movement, sharing news celebrating birthdays.
+Each day a different practitioner leads the assembly and the children may hear a story, or talk about a theme as well as singing, music and movement, sharing news celebrating birthdays.

 Children bring their own packed lunch and we ask that you do not send nuts, marshmallows, chocolate, full bags of crisps or fizzy drinks.
 In addition, grapes, cherry tomatoes, blueberries and sausages need to be cut into quarters lengthways.
 A cool pack may be advisable in warm weather and water is accessible freely throughout the day.